Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-Even though the \rcm~ model provides a good fit on real data, one of the primary goals of using such choice models in practice is to realize higher expected revenues, and this is our focus next.
-To start, we estimate parameters of the competing models using the Ta Feng and the UCI datasets.
-Next, we randomly sample (without replacement) a subset of products of pre-specified sizes, and define a choice model instance using their estimated parameter values.
-As there is no information about customer interactions that did not lead to a sale in these datasets, we fix the probability of no-purchase when all products are displayed to 30\% (changing this probability to much higher and lower values while experimenting did not qualitatively change our conclusions), and estimate the $v_0$ parameter accordingly for each instance.
-We perform three comparisons: (1) revenue of \rcm{} vs MNL, (2) revenue and run-times of \rcm{} vs \tcm{}, and (3) run-times of \rcm{} vs \ucm{}.
-When doing these comparisons, we also study their trends as a function of the instance size (i.e., number of products $\numberOfItems$).
+\textbf{Revenue Gains.} Even though the \rcm~model provides a good fit on real data, one of the primary goals of using such choice models in practice is to realize higher expected revenues.
+To start, we estimate parameters of the competing models using the Ta Feng and the UCI datasets because these also have price/revenue information.
+Next, we randomly sample without replacement a subset (of pre-specified sizes) of products, and define a choice model instance using their estimated parameter values.
+As there is no information about customer interactions that did not lead to a sale in these datasets, we fix the probability of no-purchase when all products are displayed to 30\% (changing this probability to much higher and lower values while experimenting did not qualitatively change our conclusions), and estimate the $v_0$ (or equivalent) parameter accordingly for each instance.
+When doing comparisons, we also study the trends as a function of the model instance size (i.e., the number of products $\numberOfItems$).